allisonorourke-ufGfGy/School_District_Analysis/README.md

   * After:
   ![type after](https://github.com/allisonorourke-ufGfGy/School_District_Analysis/blob/main/Images/type%20after.png)
 ## Summary
 #### There were a couple of key changes that happened after we removed the corrupt data.
+When we removed the corrupt data, all of the percentage passings for THS went down to see that there was a .3% drop in the overall passing grade.